Clear structure, practical decisions, and systems that hold up over time.

 Common examples:

-recurring communication or learning-support materials
+recurring employee communication or learning-support materials

-modernization of existing training
+modernization of existing training and documentation

-reinforcement systems
+reinforcement and follow-through systems

 manager support tools

-continuous improvement without adding headcount
+continuous improvement without adding full-time headcount

 Documentation Usability Support